cursorless-dev/vscode-parse-tree/README.md

 1. Add a dependency on the npm package for that language in [tree-sitter-wasms](https://github.com/cursorless-dev/tree-sitter-wasms)
 2. Add a language to the dictionary at the top of `./src/extension.ts`
 3. Add a reference to `onLanguage:yourlang` to the [activationEvents section of package.json](package.json). `yourlang` must be a [VSCode language identifier](https://code.visualstudio.com/docs/languages/identifiers).
-4. Run `yarn compile`, then hit `F5` in VSCode, with this project open, to test your changes.
+4. Run `npm install` and `npm run compile`, then hit `F5` in VSCode, with this project open, to test your changes.
 5. Submit a PR!

 ### Developing on WSL2